 - Powerful mower starts right up with just one pull

-- Mulches leaves and grass like a charm
+- Mulches grass (and leaves) like a charm

 - No washout port to simplify mower deck cleaning

-2) Toro Recycler Personal Pace Variable Speed Self Propelled Mower
+2) Toro Recycler Personal Pace Self Propelled Mower

 - 3-in-1 bag, side discharge, or mulch mower switches rapidly from mulcher to bagger in seconds simply by flipping its quick-change lever

-- Rear wheel drive allows superior traction in every cutting condition
+- All wheel drive allows superior traction in every cutting condition

 - Washout porch on deck underside allows user to clean easily by attaching the hose to the mower-deck